Tom467/FluidsLab/information_files/buckingham_pi.md

-# Dimensional Analysis
+# Buckingham Pi Theory
-This software package automatically processes experimently collected data using Buckingham Pi Theory in order to display in chart format all possible correlations between experiment variables or parameters.
+This software package automatically processes experimentally collected data using Buckingham Pi Theory in order to display in chart format all possible correlations between experiment variables or parameters.
 ### Experiment Research
 Every experiment has two types of variables: independent and dependent.
 The goal of the experimenter is to derive